prismicio/prismic-gatsby/README2.md

 work-around is necessary to ensure the field can accomidate different content types.
 This may be fixed in a later Gatsby relase.

+Quering data on the `document` field is handled the same as querying slices.
+Please read the [Query slices](#query-slices) section for details.

 **Note**: If you need to access the raw data, the original data is accessible using the `raw` field, though use of this field is discouraged.